Günther von Kluge: Army Group Centre

 On 13 March 1943, Hitler authorised several offensives, including one against the Kursk salient.
-As the last Soviet resistance in the Third Battle of Kharkov petered out, Erich von Manstein, commander of Army Group South, attempted to persuade Kluge immediately to attack the Soviet Central Front, which was defending the northern face of the salient.
+As the last Soviet resistance in the Third Battle of Kharkov (February to March 1943) petered out, Erich von Manstein, commander of Army Group South, attempted to persuade Kluge to launch an attack immediately on the Soviet Central Front, which was defending the northern face of the salient.
 Kluge refused, believing that his forces were too weak to launch such an attack.
-By mid-April, amid poor weather and with the German forces exhausted and in need of refitting, the offensives were postponed.
+By mid-April, amid poor weather and with the German forces exhausted and in need of refitting, the Axis offensives were postponed.

-On 15 April, Hitler and the OKH issued a new operational order, which called for the offensive Unternehmen Zitadelle (Operation Citadel), to begin around 3 May, against the Kursk salient.
-Citadel, which led to the Battle of Kursk, called for a Pincer movement (double envelopment).
+On 15 April, Hitler and the OKH issued a new operational order, which called for the offensive against the Kursk salient, Unternehmen Zitadelle (Operation Citadel), to begin around 3 May 1943.
+Citadel, which led to the Battle of Kursk, called for a pincer movement (double envelopment).
 Army Group Centre was to provide the 9th Army to form the northern pincer.
 The 4th Panzer Army and Army Detachment Kempf of Army Group South would drive north to meet the 9th Army east of Kursk.
 As the preparations continued, in late April, Model met with Hitler to express his concerns about strong defensive positions being established by the Red Army in his sector.

 Hitler called his senior officers and advisors to Munich for a meeting on 4 May.
-A number of options were put forth for comment: going on the offensive immediately with the forces at hand, delaying the offensive further to await the arrival of new and better tanks, radically revising the operation or cancelling it altogether.
+Participants submitted a number of options: going on the offensive immediately with the forces at hand, delaying the offensive further to await the arrival of new and better tanks, radically revising the operation or cancelling it altogether.
 Manstein advocated an early attack but requested two additional infantry divisions, to which Hitler responded that none were available.
 Kluge spoke out strongly against postponement and discounted Model's reconnaissance materials.
 Guderian, by now the Inspector of Armoured Forces, argued against the operation, stating "the attack was pointless".
-The conference ended without Hitler coming to a decision but Citadel was not cancelled.
+The conference ended without Hitler coming to a decision, but Citadel was not cancelled.

-The operation, launched on 5 July, misfired from the start.
+The German operation, launched on 5 July, misfired from the start.
 In the northern sector, the Soviet forces had halted the German advance by 10 July.
 On 12 July, the Red Army launched Operation Kutuzov, its counter-offensive against the Orel salient, which threatened the flank and rear of the 9th Army.
 On the evening of 12 July, Hitler summoned Kluge and Manstein to his headquarters at Rastenburg in East Prussia, where he announced the cancellation of Citadel.
-Amid heavy fighting, the Red Army entered Orel on 5 August and on 18 August, reached the outskirts of Bryansk, eliminating the Orel salient.
-With Army Group Center falling back on defensive positions, the German resistance stiffened and it took the Soviet forces until the end of September to liberate Smolensk.
+Amid heavy fighting, the Red Army entered Orel on 5 August, and on 18 August reached the outskirts of Bryansk, eliminating the Orel salient.
+With Army Group Center falling back on defensive positions, the German resistance stiffened, and it took the Soviet forces until the end of September to liberate Smolensk.
 On 27 October 1943, Kluge was badly injured in a car accident and was unable to return to duty until July 1944.
 Field Marshal Ernst Busch replaced Kluge as commander of Army Group Centre.